 Case Study - 3D City Modeling

-Another challenge posed was the non-availability of proper texturing file and blue print.
+Another challenge posed was the non-availability of proper texturing files and blueprints.
 Since there are some restricted areas in the city, the laser scanning data and photos could not be captured properly.

 We created a single texture image using reference images.
 Once the texturing was done, we carried out the layerization.
-In order to ensure quality, continuous QC and QA process was undertaken.
-We also took reference from Google map and Google images to cover the restricted areas.
+In order to ensure quality, a continuous QC and QA process was undertaken.
+We also took references from Google map and Google images to cover the restricted areas.

 This project provided an intuitive medium for the visualization and comparison of urban design proposals.
 Users could interactively navigate through the 3D city model and attribute information attached to buildings and vector data could be queried.
 In this project, elevation values of buildings and names of blocks were attached as attribute data to the buildings.